 AAL has partnered with NCI to establish the Australian Astronomy Optical Data Repository (ODR).

-The focus for this project is that NCI will provide the data repository operation including data management, data services and software and data release processes, which underpin:
+The focus for this project is for NCI to provide the data repository operation including data management, data services and software and data release processes, which underpin:

 CASDA is a collaboration between CSIRO and the Pawsey Supercomputing Centre to build, store and archive ASKAP data and to make the data accessible to astronomers around the world.
 CASDA stores science-ready data products produced by the CSIRO custom-built software package ASKAPsoft.